johnmetta/statisfy/readme.md

 ### Statsify Agent

-This is a Windows Service that runs in the background and collects various server-level metrics (i.e. from Windows Performance Counters) and sends them off to Statsify Aggregator or any StatsD-compatible server.
+This is a Windows Service that runs in the background and collects various server-level metrics (i.e. from Windows Performance Counters) and sends them off to Aggregator or any StatsD-compatible server.

 ### Statsify Aggregator

 This is too a Windows Service that is effectively a pure .NET implementation of a StatsD server.
 As such, it listens to StatsD-compatible UDP datagrams and then aggregates and stores metrics sent to it.
 Additionally, it exposes an HTTP API which can be used to retrieve stored metrics and to apply interesting transformations to them.

 ### Statsify Client

-This is a StatsD-compatible client for talking to Statsify Aggregator or any StatsD-compatible server.
-It is this assembly that enables your .NET application to send arbitrary metrics to Statsify Aggregator.
+This is a StatsD-compatible client for talking to Aggregator or any StatsD-compatible server.
+It is this assembly that enables your .NET application to send arbitrary metrics to Aggregator.

 ## Getting Started